Find your path to success with a diverse range of more than 120 degree, certificate, and continuing education programs.

-Bergen Community College administers the Accuplacer/English as a Second Language (ESL) examination to determine a student’s proficiency in reading, writing, and listening skills and may place students in the American Language Program (ALP), also referred to as the ESL program.
+Bergen Community College administers the Accuplacer/English as a Second Language (ESL) examination to non-native English speakers to determine a student’s proficiency in reading, writing, and listening skills.

-Students placed into the ALP/ESL program are required to complete this program before registering for courses in their chosen curricula.
+- Program Completion: Students must complete the ALP/ESL program (or test out of it) before registering for courses in their chosen major.

 Accuplacer Entrance Exam Checklist

-• Non-native English speaker U.S. high school graduates with 1 or 2 years in a U.S. high school
+- U.S. high school graduates with no more than 2 years in a U.S. high school

 What conditions can waive the placement test requirement?